Vikas-malakar0281/Real-Time-Weather-Data-Pipeline-/README.md

 ```

 4️⃣ View the Data
-Connect Power BI / Grafana to the PostgreSQL database to visualize real-time analytics.
+Connect Power BI to the PostgreSQL database to visualize real-time analytics.

 🤝 Contributing